melezhik/cv/README.md

 Developing tools for infrastructure testing and deployment (Using Raku and Bash).

-Infrastructure tests automation using open source frameworks (Tomty, Sparrow).
+Infrastructure tests automation using open source frameworks.

 Deploying from the scratch and maintaining openshift/k8s cluster.